Atul-Anand-Jha/Cipher-Decipher-using-Java/README.md

 # Cipher-Dicipher-using-Java
-A brute_force based Cipher-Dicipher written in Java Language with UI/UX
+A brute_force based ( mono-alphabetic Substitution) Cipher-Dicipher written in Java Language with UI/UX

 # Objective:
 The main objective of this project is to build a portable program for Encryption and Decryption using Packages.